duke-alibubu/duke-alibubu/README.md

 - ⚡ Fun fact: ...
 -->

-- My name is Trịnh Tuấn Dũng, a Vietnamses Software Engineer currently living in Singapore.
+- My name is Trịnh Tuấn Dũng, a Vietnamese Software Engineer currently living in Singapore.
 - My last name is kinda hard to pronounce so I'd prefer people to call me Duke.
 Alibubu is my fun name :D

+- 🤔 Education: Bachelor's Degree in Engineering at Nanyang Technological University, Singapore
 - 🔭 I have knowledge in back-end, front-end and mobile programming, even though my frontend knowledge is a bit limited
 - 🌱 I’m currently learning to code Discord bot, mainly for leisure :D
 - 📫 How to reach me: Email me at ttdungalibubu@gmail.com